 - Check the thrift or consignment stores before buying new clothes.
-A community member says it, “saves money and keeps usable items in circulation.
-My default always used to be to buy new, but now I realize there’s often new or “like new” – in the past month I bought a MacPro laptop for $375, a kitchen mandoline for $2, and shirts (with tags still on) for work for $9/each.
+A community member says doing so “saves money and keeps usable items in circulation.
+My default always used to be to buy new, but now I realize there’s often new or ‘like new’ – in the past month I bought a MacPro laptop for $375, a kitchen mandoline for $2, and shirts (with tags still on) for work for $9/each.”

 - Simply peek at your numbers.
 Open up your bank account and look at the balance.
 Look at your total debt or assets.
 Hint: No need to “rip off the band-aid,” here.
 Stay present with yourself.
 Take the time you need.
 Stay in your body, in your heart.